Oklahoma City, OK Solar Panels

 Oklahoma Solar Incentives

-OG&E’s Net Energy Billing Option (NEBO) is a monthly net metering program that allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-Under this program, your solar production is netted against your electricity consumption on a 1:1 basis within each time-of-use (TOU) period during your monthly billing cycle.
-This means that for every kilowatt-hour (kWh) of solar energy you export to the grid, you receive a full retail credit that offsets your electricity usage during the same time period.
+OG&E’s Net Energy Billing Option (NEBO) is a monthly net metering program that allows homeowners with solar panels to receive credit for excess electricity they send back to the grid.
+Each month, the electricity your solar system produces and exports to the grid is netted against what you consume on a 1:1 basis, but this netting happens separately for different time-of-use (TOU) periods.
+This means your solar exports during off-peak hours offset your off-peak consumption, and on-peak exports offset on-peak consumption.

-When your solar system produces more electricity than your home uses in a given month, the excess energy is credited to your account at PSO’s avoided cost rate, which is approximately 4 cents per kWh (ranging from 2-6 cents).
-These credits can accumulate and roll over to future billing periods.
-However, if your accumulated credits exceed $100 or remain on your account for more than 24 consecutive months, either you or PSO may request a one-time cash payment for that amount.
-It’s important to note that participation in this program requires you to switch to a time-of-use (TOU) rate structure, which means your electricity rates will vary based on the time of day you use power.
+If your solar system produces more electricity than you use in a given month, the excess energy is credited to your account at PSO’s avoided cost rate, which is approximately 4 cents per kWh (typically ranging from 2 to 6 cents per kWh).
+These credits roll over month to month and can accumulate over time.
+However, if your accumulated credits exceed $100 or carry forward for more than 24 consecutive months (whichever comes first), either you or PSO may request a one-time payment for that amount.
+It’s important to note that participating customers must switch to a time-of-use (TOU) rate structure, which means your electricity rates will vary based on the time of day you use power.

 Ready to start saving with solar?